Course Information

 Course Meeting Times

-Lecture & Discussion: M, W at noon in FA 109 (50 mins)
+Lecture: Mon, Wed at noon in FA 109 (50 mins)

-Lab: Tuesday at 3pm in KRC 105 (2 hours 45 mins)
+Lab: Tues at 3pm in Palmer Engineering (PE) room 107 (2 hours 45 mins)

 Course Objectives

-Student Learning Objectives
+Student Learning Outcomes

-Students will be able to:
+Upon completion of this course, students will be able to:

-5. Critically evaluate the strength of inferences drawn from statistical models by testing major assumptions and assessing performance.
+5. Critically evaluate the strength of inferences drawn from statistical models by testing assumptions and assessing performance.

 Prerequisites